Joomla vs WordPress - Which is the best for your website?

 In fact, it is easy to see that many people prefer using WordPress for their blog rather than Joomla because of its simple to use and remaining reputation for a long time as well.

-Joomla or WordPress: which is the preferred option for Business site?
+Joomla or WordPress: Which is the preferred option for the Business site?

 For the business website, the first thing that comes to the conversation is security.
 As our discussion above, we concluded that WordPress seems not as good as Joomla for business site in terms of security.